-A team of volunteers welcomed over 300 visitors to the Manor House Gardens on Sunday 23 June for a charity open afternoon in aid of the National Gardens Scheme.
+A team of volunteers from our staff welcomed over 300 visitors to the Manor House Gardens on Sunday 11 June for a charity open afternoon in aid of the National Gardens Scheme

 The Manor House Gardens were open to the public on Sunday 20th May in aid of the National Gardens Scheme, which every year supports a selection of deserving charities.
 On this warm spring afternoon, we welcomed over 450 visitors (most of whom stayed for tea and cake!) and the event raised over £2600 for the charities.

 The Lyde Garden has reopened, following major repairs and refurbishments

 This private garden will be open daily from 9am – 5pm at the owners’ discretion.

 Please note that the gate will be locked at 5pm daily

 The owners of the Lyde Garden (a registered charity) have decided to carry out works to enhance and protect it for the benefit of the many villagers and others that come to enjoy its peace, tranquillity and beauty.

 There are two issues that need to be addressed.

 The tree canopy resulting from the original planting of the garden in the 1980s has closed over and the lack of sunlight has become detrimental to the plants growing around the ponds and up the banks.
 This canopy now needs to be reduced and a new planting scheme implemented.